xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-4-message-passing.md

 2. triangulate(NP-hard, but heuristic exists)
 3. build clique tree(using maximum-spanning tree algorithm. **why using this algorithm?**)
 4. BP

+First three steps ensure a junction tree with running intersection property, where local consistency guarantees.

 Works for exact inference on general graph.
 Complexity depends on maximum clique.